Faroe Islands: Medium/long-term political risk (1=low, 7=high)

-For that indicator, Credendo Group provides data for Democratic Republic of the Congo from 2014 to 2019.
-The average value for Democratic Republic of the Congo during that period was 7 index points with a minimum of 7 index points in 2014 and a maximum of 7 index points in 2014.
+For that indicator, we provide data for the Faroe Islands from 2017 to 2019.
+The average value for the Faroe Islands during that period was 2 index points with a minimum of 2 index points in 2017 and a maximum of 2 index points in 2017.

 countries is 4.3 index points.

 See the global rankings for that indicator or

 use the country comparator to compare trends over time.